AlexRobinson-/Redux-Fetch/readme.md

 ```

 The entities reducer also comes with a few other sub-reducers/features.
 These include:
- - **Timestamp** For every entity added to the store, a timestamp is added to keep track of when the data was loaded.
+ - **Timestamp** For every entity added to the store, a timestamp is added to keep track of when the data was last put into the redux store.
  - **Optimistic** Allows you to optimistically update the entity store and roll back any failed/cancelled updates
  - **Editable** Allows you to have one editable entity at a time